 Like other Indo-European people, the Greeks had a general tendency to divide the world into pairs of things, one opposed to the other.
-They saw everything as divided into two parts, which fought with each other all the time.
+Ancient Greek people saw everything as divided into two parts, which fought with each other all the time.
 So they tended to divide people into two groups too.

 There are a lot of different ways to divide people.
 One important way is to divide people from animals: the Greeks said that people were different from animals because animals ate their food raw, and people ate theirs cooked (that is, people know how to use fire).
 And people have rational thought, but animals do not.
 Of course then you can also distinguish educated people from ignorant people – and the Greeks did.

 People are also different from gods.
 People eat food, and gods do not.
 And people die, but gods do not.

 Greek and barbarian

 Another way of looking at these divisions is to divide Greek people from barbarians, people who are not Greek.
 The Greeks called all foreigners barbarians, even if they were very civilized like the Egyptians or the Iranians (or maybe the Scythians).

 Or you can divide men from women.
 The Greeks did feel that men and women were very different, and naturally opposed to each other.
 Men, in the Greek view, were rational, thinking, stable, normal creatures, while women were irrational, hysterical, and dangerous.
 If you had to take sides (and the Greeks always took sides), men were more like gods, while women were more like animals.
 Because of this, boys went to school in ancient Greece, but girls generally stayed at home with their families.

 Boys and young men